Kurento/kurento/source/tutorials/js/module-4-platedetector.rst

 First of all, you should install Kurento Media Server to run this demo.
 Please visit the :doc:`installation guide <../../installation_guide>` for further information.
-In addition, the built-in module ``kms-platedetector`` should be also installed:
+In addition, the built-in module ``kms-platedetector-6.0`` should be also installed:

 .. sourcecode:: sh

-    sudo apt-get install kms-platedetector
+    sudo apt-get install kms-platedetector-6.0

 Be sure to have installed `Node.js`:term: and `Bower`:term: in your system.
 In an Ubuntu machine, you can install both as follows: